raspberrypilearning/morse-code-virtual-radio/worksheet.md

     buffer.append(DASH if key_down_length > 0.15 else DOT)
 ```

 Double-check that your code is the same as the above.
 When you're done, press `Ctrl + O` then `Enter` to save.
-We're not finished editing yet though; do not run the code as it is.
-We still need to add code for the new *thread*.
+We're not finished editing, yet, though; do not run the code as it is.
+We still need to add code for the new thread.

 First we need to add some new imports to the top of our file.
 Scroll up to the top and find the `import` line.
 We need to add `thread` to do multithreading and `from morse_lookup import *` to give us access to the lookup code we downloaded earlier.
 The code should now look like this: